Change of ownership

 You need to provide us with one of the following documents as soon as possible after the sale of the property has taken place:

-• A copy of the title deed showing the date of the transfer of ownership
+• a copy of the title deed showing the date of the transfer of ownership

-• A copy of a letter from your solicitor confirming the date of the sale (this does not need to be addressed to us and can be correspondence from your solicitor to you).
-The letter must include the property address, your name and the legal date of the transfer.
+• a copy of a letter from your solicitor confirming the date of the sale.
+This does not need to be addressed to us and can be correspondence from your solicitor to you.
+The letter must include the property address, your name and the legal date of the transfer

 When do your payments stop?